The Complete Guide To Staying Sober During the Holidays

 • Helping develop and implement exit strategies when the risk of relapse is high

-Sober coaches act as an accountability partner, mentor, advocate and source of support for those in recovery during the holiday season.
+Sober coaches act as accountability partners, mentors, advocates, and sources of support for those in recovery during the holiday season.

 A sober coach can be beneficial for anyone, whether they’re new to sobriety or they’ve been in and out of rehab in the past.
 Sober coaches are especially helpful for these individuals during the holidays: